isabella232/manta-monitor-deploy-stack/README.md

 The goal is to make it easy for the manta engineers to observe latency metrics exposed by manta-monitor, in grafana, and quickly test the improvements.

-## Pre-requisites
+## Prerequisites
-In order to be able to use this tool make sure you have:
+Follow the below steps before beginning to use the tool:
+#### Step 1: Install docker-compose
 * For MAC:
     * [docker-compose](https://docs.docker.com/compose/install/) installed.
 Follow the link to install [docker for mac](https://docs.docker.com/docker-for-mac/install/).
       The docker-compose is included in the installation.